LegalPhysics/Research/NaderSalass/README.md

-For Nader Salass summer internship with Turft 2014.
+For Nader Salass summer internship with Tufts 2014.